popje-chalmers/stately/README.md

 So instead, Stately offers an option `Transform > Edit with external program` which dumps the machine to a file in a convenient-to-edit (but prone to changing) form---namely a series of commands---and then upon confirmation reads it back in.
 The file's structure is explained in comments at the beginning of the file.

-As of now, it is the only way to add/edit/remove signals (aside from the debugging option that creates a pile of them).

 One of the main uses of this feature is for duplicating parts of the machine; one can copy and paste the relevant state declarations (making sure to change their names), and offset their positions by prepending a `translate` command.

 ## The "model"

 In preparation for FL output, Stately can flatten the machine into a simpler model, which has the following characteristics:
-- Output signals are turned into single expressions (and conveniently in dependency order).
+- Non-input signals are turned into single expressions (and conveniently in dependency order).
 - State transitions are extracted and given in the form `from -> to {condition}`.
 Note: virtual intermediates show up with arrows between `from` and `to`; this will be great for visualization.